Skip to content

 Most founders, when asked “should I hire engineers or use a studio?”, do mental math that's not real.
 Either:

-- They compare the studio's quote (a real number) against a hypothetical engineer's salary (a notional number).
+• They compare the studio's scoped cost (a real number) against a hypothetical engineer's salary (a notional number).
 The studio looks expensive.

-- Or they compare the studio's quote against the hypothetical team's salaries assuming everyone is hired and ramped on day one.
+• Or they compare the studio's scoped cost against the hypothetical team's salaries assuming everyone is hired and ramped on day one.
 The studio looks cheap.

 Neither is true.
 The honest math has to include time, ramp, recruiting cost, and the cost of not shipping during the hiring window.

-For a typical European Series A startup hiring its first engineering team of five, the loaded six-month cost looks like:
+For a typical Series A startup hiring its first engineering team of five, the loaded six-month cost — as an illustrative market estimate — looks roughly like this:

 That's the spend column.
 The other column is what shipped during those 6 months:

 The studio isn't cheaper than the team in steady-state.
-The studio is cheaper than the team in the first 6 months — by a factor of 3–7×, depending on shape.
+The studio is cheaper than the team in the first 6 months — often by a large multiple, depending on shape and market.

 Five founder situations where the studio is the right answer.